 - Bring them for routine de-worming

-Most cats with gastroenteritis will recover quickly with rehydration.
+Most cats with gastroenteritis will recover quickly with rehydration and medication from your vet.